Instagram Tips & Strategies

 By Spencer Lanoue

 You’ve finished editing the perfect video - it’s engaging, informative, and exactly what your audience wants to see.
 The only problem?
-It’s longer than 60 seconds, and now you’re stuck wondering how to get it onto Instagram without butchering your work.
+It’s longer than 60 seconds, and now you’re stuck wondering how to get it onto Instagram without compromising your work.
 This guide walks you through every practical method for sharing long videos on Instagram, so you can stop worrying about time limits and start connecting with your audience.

 Understanding Instagram's Video Length Limits